 Personality is one of the main psychosocial factors contributing to MS. It was formed in response to experiences of childhood and it became stable with age.
 This childhood personality might not be sustainable in adulthood and can cause the body’s to rebel.
 Working through the core beliefs, values, and childhood traumas that created that personality can lead the body and the psyche back to health.

 Transforming these psychological burdens along with reducing the environmental burdens is your journey back to health.
-The purpose of this website is to support you on along the way.
+The purpose of this website is to support you along the way.

 Can Symptoms like Incontinence, Pain and Balance Improve?